These watercolor techniques for kids are exciting and interesting alternatives to basic watercolor painting. You’ll want to try all seven!

 Salt is likely already in your kitchen and rubbing alcohol in your bathroom cupboard but both are also readily and inexpensively available at grocery stores and drug stores.

-7 Watercolor Techniques for Kids
+7 Watercolor Techniques

 Blow painting with straws is simple yet lots of fun for kids of all ages.
 Use a straw to blow liquid watercolors around on paper.